 If you’re crazy for spring blossoms in Paris you’ll find wisteria here in the spring and during the Christmas Season, a lovely small Christmas market replacing the one that usually takes place in front of Notre Dame.

-12. The Latin Quarter Of Paris: Head To The Seine
+12. The Latin Quarter Of Paris: Dance By The Seine

-While in the Latin Quarter head to the Seine.
-Plan for a picnic sitting across from Ile Saint-Louis with Notre Dame in view.
+While in the Latin Quarter head to the Seine River.
+Plan for a picnic sitting across from Ile Saint-Louis with Notre Dame Cathedral in view.
 Gather your picnic items on rue Mouffetard or at the shops at Maubert-Mutualité (except on Mondays).

 13. Browse Shakespeare and Company